 Only introduce an acronym if it is used later in the text.
 If it does not appear elsewhere in the text, do not include it on first reference.

-Ampersands: Do not use in body copy.
+Ampersands: Do not use.

 Bullet points: Individual bullet points should not be complete sentences, and they take no punctuation at the end.